Vladimir-csp/uwsm/README.md

 - [sway](https://github.com/swaywm/sway)
 - [Presentation by Martin Pitt](https://people.debian.org/~mpitt/systemd.conf-2016-graphical-session.pdf)

+Special thanks to:

-Special thanks to @skewballfox for help with python and pointing me to useful tools.
+- @skewballfox for help with python and pointing me to useful tools.
+- @notpeelz for improving commit process, meson, modularization, creating AUR package.
+- @YaLTeR for an idea that lead to automatic compositor startup detection.
+- @izmyname for integration and documentation work on Hyprland's side.